metamn/react/content/blog/on-function-signatures/index.md

 ### Usage info on hover (Is incomplete)

-Editors try to offer as much information as possible on hovering, clicking on a function name, or type declaration.
+Editors try to offer information about functions on hovering or clicking their name.

 This comes handy when trying to use a function.
 It gives hints on usage and return value.

 Editors vary in capability to display information on hover.
-In my experience VSCode performs better in this area than Atom.
+In my experience VSCode performs better than Atom.
-Or I might find a better plugin to Atom.
+Or Atom just needs a better plugin.
 Other editors might perform better than VSCode.

 Differences in editor capabilities reduce the importance of this criteria.